wengjiahuang0529/Face_Mask_Detection_YOLO/README.md

 This is the Deep Learning Project about face mask detecting.

-Yolov8 and Yolov5 - Custom-Object-Detetction.
+By utilizing Yolov8 and Yolov5 for custom object detection, we will compare their performance and differences.

 Dataset from kaggle : https://www.kaggle.com/datasets/maalialharbi/face-mask-dataset?resource=download